 Strange Christmas Traditions around the World19th December 2012

 In the UK and USA, we are all well accustomed to the idea of Santa Claus, nativities, presents and good food.
-Elsewhere in the world however, Christmas harbours some very different traditions and here’s a selection of some of the stranger ones we’ve come across!
+Elsewhere in the world however, Christmas harbours some very different traditions.
+Here’s a selection of some of the strange Christmas traditions around the world that we’ve come across!

 In Austria, as well as Slovenia, Croatia, Hungary and other Alpine countries, Krampus is a well-known Christmas character.
 Terrifying and demonically beast like in appearance, Krampus is the evil opposition to kindly Saint Nick; rather than rewarding well behaved children, armed with a whip, he captures naughty kids and carries them off in his sack!
 Krampus night which falls on 6th December, the eve of Saint Nicholas’ Day, sees people dress up as Krampus and roam the streets scaring children!
 Like the Grinch but 10 times more terrifying, it’s a threat more likely to encourage children to behave than simply receiving no presents!